josephmjoy/robotics/python_robotutils/NOTES.md

 	underlying data structure: collections.dequeue
 ```
 We may find better standard library classes to use later, but for now it unblocks us from
-going on with the port of Robotcomm.
+going on with the port of RobotComm.

 ## January 10, 2018A JMJ: Pylint doesn't like nested classes as function return annotation